 • Have high blood pressure

 • Are pregnant or plan to become pregnant.
-It is not known if Injectafer will harm your unborn baby.
-Your healthcare provider will decide if it is safe for you to take Injectafer
+Injectafer may harm your unborn baby.
+Tell your healthcare provider right away if you become pregnant or think you are pregnant during treatment with Injectafer

 Tell your healthcare provider about all the medications you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.